nqminds/SBOM-GAP/packages/docusaurus/docs/working-docs/cli/30-usage/30-usage.md

 ```

-The `-classifyCwe` flag will try and classify the CWE_ID as one of the following types: n`ot-memory-related, other-memory-related, spatial-memory-related, temporal-memory-related`.
+The `-classifyCwe` flag will try and classify the CWE_ID as one of the following types: `not-memory-related, other-memory-related, spatial-memory-related, temporal-memory-related`.
 Please ensure the CWE_ID is valid and of the following form: e.g. 354.
 If the CWE_ID doesn't exist in the current database it will return "not found".

 ```sh
 nqmvul -classifyCwe CWE-354